1ceB1ade/Dank-Memer-Tool/README.md

 - `toggle_keybind`: The keybind to toggle the tool on/off.
 - `button_images`: List of button images for the tool to click on.

+## Disclaimer

+This tool is provided for educational and personal use only.
+Any misuse or abuse of this tool for malicious purposes is strictly prohibited.
+The creator(s) of this tool are not responsible for any damages caused by the misuse of this tool.

 ## Contributing

 Contributions are welcome!
 Feel free to open issues for any bugs or feature requests, or submit pull requests with improvements.